-I work with Yezhou Yang and Chitta Baral at ASU, and closely collaborate with Rushil Anirudh at Lawrence Livermore National Laboratories.
+I'm advised by Yezhou Yang and Chitta Baral at ASU.
+I also work with the Machine Intelligence group at Lawrence Livermore National Laboratory, and the Adaptive Systems and Interaction group at Microsoft Research.
 I received my MS in ECE from Carnegie Mellon University, where I worked with Aswin Sankaranarayanan.

 The main focus of my Ph.D. is on robust visual understanding, to address problems such as domain shift/out-of-distribution generalization, linguistic robustness (logical, semantic), visual robustness (corruptions, geometric transformations, attribute-level shift).

 I am on the academic job market !!!